jhrcook/statistical-rethinking/ch10_counting-and-classification.md

     *rate*
       - allows to make models for the *exposure* varies across cases
   - example:
-      - one monastary is counting books completed per week, and another is counting per day
+      - one monastery is counting books completed per week, and another is counting per day
       - can analyze both in the same models even though the counts are aggregated over different amounts of time